-A continuing pattern of warmer, drier summers, warmer, wet winters and more periods of intense rainfall and storms is predicted.
-With significant areas of wide, low-lying river valleys across both counties, the risk of flooding (including flash flooding) is likely to increase.
+A continuing pattern of warmer drier summers, warmer wet winters, and more periods of intense rainfall and storms is expected.
+With significant areas of wide, low-lying river valleys across Devon and Somerset, the risk of flooding (including flash flooding) is likely to increase.

-In fact, over the last decade the Service has seen an increase in the number of incidents linked directly to extreme weather events.
+Over the last decade we have seen an increase in the number of incidents linked directly to extreme weather events.
 This has had a significant impact on overall incident numbers year-on-year, with the operational activity focused within short timeframes and not spread out across the year.

-During the winter of 2013/14 almost 45 square miles of the Somerset levels was under water, cutting off a number of communities.
+During the winter of 2013/14 almost 45 square miles of the Somerset levels was under water, cutting off several communities.